-There is no harm involved in the refurbishment of the Chalk Farm building walkway and the Long Stable staircase, link and new glass canopy.
+There is no harm involved in the proposed replacement Long Stable external staircase, link and new glass canopy.

-The established market use of the former stables is not challenged by the proposals; the works will greatly improve not only the appearance of the buildings but will also result in improved access for site staff and customers alike.
+The established market use of the former stables is not challenged by the proposals; the works will greatly improve not only the appearance of the buildings but will also result in an improved circulation and safer access route for site staff and customers alike.

-The public benefit the proposals provide is in preserving not only the listed buildings but also the already established "optimum viable use" for the site, as well as the enhancement of the wider historic environment in general.
+The public benefit the proposals provide is in preserving not only the listed buildings but also the already established "optimum viable use" for the site, as well as enhancement of the wider historic environment in general.

-The combined proposals will aid in safeguarding the continued use and long term preservation of the buildings.
+The proposals will aid in safeguarding the continued use and long term preservation of the buildings.
 It is therefore concluded that the significance of the heritage assets will be preserved and enhanced in compliance with NPPF requirements.

-6 LOCAL PLANNING POLICY
+7 LOCAL PLANNING POLICY